daveho/freepoll/guide.md

 ![screenshot of a poll with bar graph of results](img/screenshot_bar_graph.png)

-Press the button again (it's now a "stop" button, "⏹") to end the poll.
+Press the left button again (it's now a "stop" button, "⏹") to end the poll.
 FreePoll will create a new subdirectory of the course directory for the selected course, with a directory name of the form